Ford of Europe: 2011–present: One Ford

-In 2016, Ford once again returned to the coupe market with the US-sourced Mustang which would also be sold in RHD in the UK for the first time while the Edge crossover also joined the European line-up.

-In late 2016, 20 years after the original launched, Ford relaunched the Ka as the Ka+ which would now be a five-door hatchback made in India but hasn't enjoyed the popularity of the original car and was axed after three years on sale.
-Around the same time, a facelifted Kuga launched.
+Ford Europe, in 2016, returned to the coupe market with the US-sourced Mustang: it was sold RHD in the UK for the first time.
+The Edge crossover also joined the European line-up and by late 2016, 20 years after the launch of the Ka, Ford introduced the five-door hatchback Ka+, made in India it was later pulled from production after three years on sale.

-2017 saw the big-selling Fiesta enter its seventh-generation.
-It retained the dimensions of its predecessor but with new styling and more new features than ever before while new additions to the range includes an upmarket Vignale version as well as an SUV-inspired version called the Active.

-20 years after the original model launched, Ford's big-selling Focus entered its fourth-generation with all-new styling and being better to drive than its predecessor and like the smaller Fiesta also saw Vignale & Active models join the line-up.

 Trucks

-The Commercial vehicles arm of Ford of Britain, was part of the operation until it was sold to Fiat's Iveco division in 1986.
+The commercial vehicles arm of Ford of Britain was part of the operation until it was sold to Fiat's Iveco division in 1986.
 Its last significant models under Ford ownership were the Transcontinental and the Cargo.
-Ford has planned to build the European version F-Series pick-up trucks in Germany for the European market.

 Tractors

-The production of tractors in Europe by Ford ceased following the sale of the division to Fiat in 1993 and the name changed from Ford New Holland to New Holland.
-New Holland Ag is now part of CNH Global.
+The production of tractors in Europe by Ford ceased following the sale of the division to Fiat in 1993, and the name changed from Ford New Holland to New Holland.
+New Holland Agriculture is now part of CNH Industrial.
 Tractor production had been based at the Antwerp (now only builds drivelines) and Basildon factories.